-In a unanimous decision on August 26, 2015, the Planning Commission recommended the most recent draft of the Downtown Plan (19 MB) to the City Council for adoption.
+In a unanimous decision on August 26, 2015, the Planning Commission recommended the DOWNTOWN PLAN (19 MB) to the City Council for adoption.
 This is a milestone moment in the planning process and we are really excited about the draft plan and what it will mean for our city.

 The Downtown Community Plan is a long-term vision and implementation plan that directs growth and development in the downtown.
 It reflects the outcomes of over 2 years of public engagement and directly incorporates what our community values.
 The Downtown Community Plan’s vision is that Downtown is the premier center for sustainable urban living, commerce, and cultural life in the Intermountain West.
 The vision statement establishes the community’s aspirations and directs us where to go.
 A vision statement serves the greatest number of people, has long-term outcomes, and requires public and private commitment.

 The plan anticipates what people will need and want in the future.
 It features partnership with the private sector to grow the economy and housing choice as a critical component to fulfilling City Hall’s livability goals.
 Key themes include:

 Jobs-Housing Balance: Increasing the residential population to 20,000 by 2040;